Skip to Content

 VICTORIA MANSION

 I’m always interested in seeing historic mansions when I’m traveling.
-I think it’s because my first job was located inside a historic home.
+I think it’s because my first job was in a historic home.

-Victoria Mansion is a famous historic home in Portland, Maine and is one of the stops on the fire truck sightseeing tour of Portland Maine.
+Victoria Mansion is a famous historic home in Portland, Maine and is one of the stops on our Portland sightseeing tour.

-Victoria Mansion is one of the most famous historic home in Portland, Maine.
+Victoria Mansion is one of Portland, Maine’s most famous historic homes.
 Photo credit: Marcie Cheung

-While Portland, Maine has so many beautiful homes, this one takes the cake!
+While Portland, Maine, has many beautiful homes, this one takes the cake!

-Victoria Mansion was owned by a hotelier who built a big mansion with just 2 bedrooms in it so no one would stay with him!
+Victoria Mansion was owned by a hotelier who built a big mansion with just two bedrooms so no one would stay with him!

 Isn’t that brilliant?

-It was built in the mid 1800s and was one of the first homes to have both hot and cold running water, flush toilets, central heating, wall to wall carpeting and even a 25 foot long stained glass skylight!
+It was built in the mid-1800s and was one of the first homes to have hot and cold running water, flush toilets, central heating, wall-to-wall carpeting, and even a 25-foot-long stained glass skylight!

 While there isn’t time to stop and explore it on this tour, you can come back and check it out on your own.